Odin-Kaos/Sloths/README.md

 Run the interactive classifier interface:

-uv run --active python app_gradio.py
+uv run --active python -m sloths.demo.app_gradio

 Then open the URL shown in the terminal.